-Drake depasted from St. Julian, August 17th, ind the 20th or fired the Streights of Magellan.
-After a difficult manigation of 10 days. he came. nut, on the 6th September, into the Great South ez.
-But here he wer with such tempestuous reather, that he was forced back to the westvard near 100 leagues; hand one of his ships, the Marygold, Caps.
-Thomas.) wes lost.
-Nearhe 57th degree south-latitude, he, entered a bay where he found naked people ranging from one land to another, in candes, in search of provisions. failing northward from thence, on October 3d, te found three islandedt in one of which was extrardinary flocks of birds.
-On the 8th he lost anoher ship (the Elizabeth, Capt.
-John Winter). rhich returned the ugh the Streights, and arived safe in England, June 2d, the year followag, being the first shundhit ever came back that ray.
-Drake had now only his own ship, which.
-1 the South-Seas, he www.wamed the Hind; and roceeding along the coase of Chili, he came to n Island called Moucha, where he had intellience from an Indian, that a large Spanish ship" y loader at Wab Paraino, which he immediately ailed in search of.
-Having got sight of her, and "

-drawing near where she lay, the Spaniards supposing them some of their countrymen coming towards them, beat their drums and received them with great joy!
-Drake, having boarded her, ordered them below, and so took possession of her; in which, daccording to some naval historians, was found 400 pounds-weight of Beldivian gold.
+Drake departed from St. Julian, August '7th, and the 20th entered the Streights of Magellan.
+After a difficult navigation of 10 days. he came out, on the 6th September, into the Great South Sea.
+But here he met with such tempestuous weather, that he was forced back to the westward near 100 leagues; and one of his ships, (the Marygold, Capt.
+Thomas,) was lost.
+Near the 57th degree south-latitude, he entered a bay where he found naked people ranging from one island to another, in canoes, in search of provisions.
+Sailing northward from thence, on October 34, he found three islands, in one of which was extraordinary flocks of birds.
+On the 8th he lost another ship (the Elizabeth, Capt.
+John Winter) which returned through the Streights, and arrived safe in England, June 2d, the year following, being the first ship that ever came back that way.
+Drake had now only his own ship, which, in the South-Seas, he new-named the Hind; and proceeding along the coast of Chili, he came to an Island called Moucha, where he had intelligence from an Indian, that a large Spanish ship lay loaden at Val Paraiso, which he immediately sailed in search of.
+Having got sight of her, and drawing near where she lay, the Spaniards supposing them some of their countrymen coming towards them, beat their drums and received them with great joy!
+Drake, having boarded her, ordered them below, and so took possession of her; in which, according to some naval historians. was found 400 pounds-weight of Baldivian gold.
 Drake put the Spaniards on shore, but carried away the master with the ship.
 Some writers say, that the booty taken on board this ship, was only 257000 penzoes, amounting to a little more than 27000 Spanish ducats.
-After this, he plun. dered a neighbouring town, and soon thereafter landed at Tarapasa, where finding a Spaniard asleep upon the shore, with 13 bars of silver lving beside him, of the value of 4000 Spanish ducats, they carried off the bars without waking the man.
+After this, he plundered a neighbouring town, and soon thereafter landed at Tarapasa, where finding a Spaniard asleep upon the shore, with 13 bars of silver lving beside him, of the value of 4000 Spanish ducats, they carried off the bars without waking the man.